ctfer-io/chall-manager/webdocs/design/high-availability/index.md

 - src: "**.png"
 ---

-When designing an highly available application, the Availability and Consistency are often deffered to the database layer.
+When designing an highly available application, the Availability and Consistency are often defered to the database layer.
 This database explains its tradeoff(s) according to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
-Nevertheless, chall-manager does not use a database for simplicity of use.
+Nevertheless, chall-manager does not use a database but a distributed locking mecanism and filesystem-based storage. _Why so ??_ would you ask.

 First of all, some definitions:
-- **Availability** is the characteristic of an application to be reachable to the final user of services.
+- **Availability** is the characteristic of a service to be reachable by a downstream consumer ;
 - **High Availability** contains Availability, with minimal interruptions of services and response times as low as possible.
+That is the point where Service Level Agreements are in mind.

-To perform High Availability, you can use update strategies such as a Rolling Update with a maximum unavailability rate, replicate instances, etc.
+To perform High Availability, you can think of update strategies such as a Rolling Update with a maximum unavailability rate, replicate instances, etc.
 But it depends on a property: the application must be scalable (many instances in parallel should not overlap in their workloads if not designed so), have availability and consistency mecanisms integrated.

 One question then arise: how do we assure consistency with a maximal availability ?

 ## Fallback

-As the chall-manager should scale, the locking mecanism must be distributed.
+As Chall-Manager should scale, the locking mecanism must be distributed.
 In case of a network failure, it imply that whatever the final decision, the implementation should provide a recovery mecanism of the locks.

 ## Transactions